12 Genius Ways to Save Money at Disney

 Pack Your Own Snacks

 Did you know that Disney allows guests to bring their own food?
 If you’ve got a fridge in your room, you can save big by making your own breakfasts and lunches, but even packing a couple of water bottles and some crackers to snack on will help cut down on costs.
 You can also use food delivery services like Garden Grocer to get groceries delivered to your room.
-Just be sure to budget for those Dole Whips—a Mickey must-have.
+Just be sure to budget for those Dole Whips and the Sparkling Volcano Dessert from the Rainforest Cafe—a Mickey must-have.

 Make a Game Plan